wortell-smart-learning/dax-powerbi-ssas/01-introduction-to-dax/04-demo-functies-queries-categorieen.md

-# Demo: Functiecategorieën
+# Demo: Function Categories

-> In deze training zijn de demo's iets anders dan je normaal gesproken gewend bent: in plaats van een trainer die een demonstratie geeft, hebben we ervoor gekozen om de demonstratie uit te schrijven, waarna je de demonstratie feitelijk zelf geeft.
-Op die manier blijven sommige zaken zo beter hangen, en is er minder kans dat je iets mist.
-Bijkomend voordeel: je kunt de demonstratie er later eenvoudig weer eens bijpakken om iets te demonstreren of uit te leggen.
+> In this training, the demos are slightly different from what you're normally used to: instead of a trainer giving a demonstration, we have chosen to write out the demonstration, after which you will actually give the demonstration yourself.
+This way, some things will stick better, and there is less chance of missing something.
+An additional advantage is that you can easily refer back to the demonstration later to demonstrate or explain something.

-## Voorbereiding en scope
+## Preparation and Scope

-In deze demo gaan we kijken naar wat DAX eigenlijk is.
-We bekijken daarvoor naar twee zaken:
+In this demo, we will take a look at what DAX actually is.
+We will examine two things:

-1. **Functies binnen DAX**.
-Zoals eerder uitgelegd heeft DAX acht verschillende functiecategorieën.
-We bekijken van alle categorieën één of meer voorbeelden van functies.
+1. **Functions within DAX**.
+As explained earlier, DAX has eight different function categories.
+We will look at one or more examples of functions from each category.
-2. **DAX als query-taal**.
-We maken kennis met de tool **DAX Studio**, waarmee we DAX queries kunnen "afluisteren" van Power BI of Analysis Services, maar ook zelf DAX queries schrijven.
+2. **DAX as a query language**.
+We will be introduced to the tool **DAX Studio**, which allows us to "listen" to DAX queries from Power BI or Analysis Services, as well as write our own DAX queries.

-Er staat al een Power BI-bestand klaar waar we in deze demo mee zullen werken - het bestand heet `04-demo-functies-queries-categorieen`.
-Open dit bestand om met de demo aan de slag te kunnen.
+A Power BI file is already available for us to work with in this demo - the file is called `04-demo-functions-queries-categories`.
+Open this file to get started with the demo.

-## Voorbeelden van functies
+## Examples of Functions

-DAX heeft acht verschillende functiecategorieën:
+DAX has eight different function categories:

 * DateTime
 * Filter